theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adf-integration-using-webservices.md

 A follow up event can then be triggered by the *Storage event*, e.g., sending a notification email.<br>
 ![XU_ADF_global_parameter](/img/contents/xu/xu_ADF_2_Child_pipeline_write_Log.png)

 The pipeline functions as a standalone solution.
-It can be run in debug mode or can be triggered via a schedule.
+It can be run in debug mode or can be triggered via a scheduler.

 ### Master Pipeline